cllebrun/dashboardAdminInsight/README.md

 3. Download this project from Git
 4. Unzipp this project
 5. Open the command line and go to the project folder you just unzipped (cd "location")
 6. Edit the manifest.yml file with the application that you have created in Bluemix.
-If your application's name is 'dashboardIoT-Name', then modify it as follows
-applications:

-- disk_quota: 1024M
-  host: dashboardIoT-Name
-  name: dashboardIoT-Name
-  command: node app.js
-  path: .
-  domain: mybluemix.net
-  instances: 1
-  memory: 128M
+Modify the name and the host with the name you gave to your Bluemix application

 7. Connect to Bluemix from the command line: